molybdenum-99/reality/README.md

 =======

 **Reality** is your quick access point to almost any entity existing in real world (and described in Wikipedia).
-It's goal is to make the world inspectable and computable.
+Its goal is to make the world inspectable and computable.

 ```ruby